REALBRICKD/Facility-Assessment-Report-Generator/README.md

 3. Optionally override the facility name.
 4. Fill in the manual fields for EMR, current census, patient type, previous coverage, previous provider performance, and medical coverage.
 5. Select **Fetch Facility Data**.
 6. Over the course of a few seconds, the application will build the .pdf and .docx files and provide download buttons.
+(See the Notes section for more details)
 7. Review the performance dashboard and download the generated PDF or Word report.

 ## Tech Stack & Override Logic